mejiaj/mejiaj/src/pages/blog/post/color-tokens-oklab.md

 ## Discovering OKLab

 For the website, I just need a cohesive color palette, for now.
-Below is a screenshot of what I had before (the first row) and what I came up with using `okchl()` (the second row):
+Below is a screenshot of what I had before (the first row) and what I came up with using `oklch()` (the second row):

 ![Two rows of colors, old colors first a mix of greens and grays and below is a row of matching shades of green](</public/assets/greens-2025-03-15 at 14.13.57@2x.webp>)